ariel-rios-movile/pdi/sources/objectives/communication.txt

 **2016-08-11**
   - Had a meeting with both teams; a lot of data to process.
 Agreed new meetings next week.
 1 possible problem identified on both of them.

+**2016-08-22**
+  - Went out with Carolina Falcone and talked about work, inner relations, perspectives & points of view.